-- (c) the communication is intercepted as an ordinary incident to the provision of telecommunications services or to the enforcement of any written law relating to the use of those services: - (d) the communication is not a private communication; - (e) the communication is a stored communication and is acquired in accordance with any other law: or - (f) the interception is of a communication transmitted by a network that is not a public telecommunications network and is done by a person who has- - (i) a right to control the operation or use of the network; or - (ii) the express or implied consent of a person referred to in subparagraph (i). - (3) The Court by which a person is convicted of an offence under this section may order that any device used to intercept a communication in the commission of the offence shall be forfeited and disposed of as the Court may think fit. - (4) For the purpose of subsection (1), a communication shall be taken to be in the course of transmission by means of a telecommunications network at any time when the network by means of which the communication is being or has been transmitted is used for storing the communication in a manner that enables the intended recipient to collect it or otherwise have access to it. - (5) Information lawfully intercepted under this Act is exempt information for the purposes of the Freedom of Information Act.
+- (g) the interception is of a communication transmitted by a private telecommunications network and is done by a person who has- - (i) a right to control the operation or use of the network; or - (ii) the express or implied consent of a person referred to in subparagraph (i). - (3) The Court by which a person is convicted of an offence under this section may order that any device used to intercept a communication in the commission of the offence shall be forfeited and disposed of as the Court may think fit. - (4) For the purpose of subsection (1), a communication shall be taken to be in the course of transmission by means of a telecommunications network at any time when the network by means of which the communication is being or has been transmitted is used for storing the communication in a manner that enables the intended recipient to collect it or otherwise have access to it. - (5) Information lawfully intercepted under this Act is exempt information for the purposes of the Freedom of Information Act.